CX-0012 Business Partner Data Pool API v5.1.1

 POST/addresses/search | Returns addresses by an array of BPNA and/or an array of corresponding BPNS and/or an array of corresponding BPNL. |

-POST/members/addresses/search | Returns only addresses by an array of BPNA and/or an array of corresponding BPNS and/or an array of corresponding BPNL, which are owned by Catena-X Members. |
+POST/participants/addresses/search | Returns only addresses by an array of BPNA and/or an array of corresponding BPNS and/or an array of corresponding BPNL, which are owned by data space participants. |

 2.2.1.4 METADATA CONTROLLER (CODE LISTS)

-The metadata controller MUST allow to create or read legal forms, identifier types, and administrative areas on level 1.
+The metadata controller MUST allow to create or read legal forms, identifier types, and read administrative areas on level 1.
 It MUST have the following resources:

 Metadata Controller Resources | Description |